studAlexP/QuizIT_Flutter/README.md

 $ flutter pub get
 ```
-To run this project use the following command & select :
+To run this project use the following command & select your device when prompted:
 ```
 $ flutter run
 ```